 Your little munchkin is growing up super fast, and you’re trying your best to turn them into happy and empathetic human beings instead of the self-centered and glass-half-empty ones.

-So, you make them say ‘thank you’ to others all the time.
-But, is that all gratitude is or there’s more to it?
+So, you make them say ‘thank you’ to others.
+But is that all gratitude is, or there’s more to it?

 Gratitude comes from a strong feeling of contentment and appreciation.
 It’s a feeling of thankfulness that is highly correlated with greater happiness and satisfaction in life.
 A lot of research has been done on its impact on adults over the years.
 But, recent studies have revealed that it’s no less useful for the young ones.

-If you were wondering how to explain this heavy topic to your child along with the whys and hows, I’ve got you covered.
+I’ve got you covered if you were wondering how to explain this heavy topic to your child, along with the whys and hows.

 How do you explain gratitude to a child?

 It can feel like a tricky concept to explain to your child.
-In fact, they don’t really understand the act of appreciation until they’re about 3-year-old.
+They don’t understand the act of appreciation until they’re about 3-year-old.

-So, when you’re trying to instill true gratitude in them, don’t expect them to understand it right away.
+So, when you’re trying to instill genuine gratitude in them, don’t expect them to understand it right away.

-So, make gratitude as simple as being thankful for having all the cool toys and enjoying them instead of always nagging for new ones.
+So, make gratitude as simple as being thankful for having all the cool toys and enjoying them instead of constantly nagging for new ones.

-Children learn from watching their parents and they like to copy them.
-So, once they’ve got a basic idea of what gratitude is, explain it with your actions instead of words.
+Children learn from watching their parents, and they like to copy them.
+So, once they’ve got a basic idea of gratitude, explain it with your actions instead of words.

 Some quick benefits of gratitude.

-Why it is important to teach gratitude from a young age?
+Why is it essential to teach gratitude from a young age?

-Teaching them good manners is sure one of the reasons but there is more to it than meets the eye.
+Teaching them good manners is one reason, but there is more to it than meets the eye.
 Research has shown that children experience numerous physical and psychological benefits when they routinely practice being appreciative.
 They tend to